A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

-In the case $b_{-}=1$ the power series of Theorem \ref{main} is a modular form with coefficients in $Heeg^{(m)}Cl(X(\Gamma))\otimes\mathbb{Q}$ (with no subscript $st$).
-One way to prove this assertion is to replace Definition \ref{pringen} by Definition \ref{prinmer} in the proof of Theorem \ref{main}.
-Another way is to observe that every strongly principal Heegner $m$-divisor is principal.
-This is so, since if $\Phi$ is an automorphic form (which shows that some $m$-divisor is strongly principal) then $\delta_{2m}\Phi$ reveals the principality of this $m$-divisor.
-Hence $Heeg^{(m)}Cl(X(\Gamma))\otimes\mathbb{Q}$ is a quotient group of $Heeg^{(m)}_{st}Cl(X(\Gamma))\otimes\mathbb{Q}$, and the assertion follows directly from Theorem \ref{main}.
+In the case $b_{-}=1$ we obtain an assertion like that of Theorem \ref{main} but with coefficients in $Heeg^{(m)}Cl(X(\Gamma))\otimes\mathbb{Q}$ (no subscript $st$).
+This follows either by omitting this subscript and replacing Definition \ref{pringen} by Definition \ref{prinmer} in the proof of Theorem \ref{main}, or using the fact that if every strongly principal Heegner $m$-divisor is principal.
+Indeed, if $\Phi$ is an automorphic form which shows that some $m$-divisor is strongly principal, then $\delta_{2m}\Phi$ reveals the principality of this $m$-divisor.
 Whether or not the notions of principality and strong principality are equivalent in the case $b_{-}=1$ remains an interesting question.

-We also remark that unlike the result of \cite{[B2]}, here the ``constant term'' $y_{0,0}$ does not show up, so that our expression is in fact a ``cusp form''.
+We also remark that unlike the result of \cite{[B2]}, here the ``constant term'' $y_{0,0}$ does not show up.
+Thus our expression is in fact a ``cusp form''.